-Walking or hiking* 20 kilometres without a plan on a random day should be doable.
-Covering that distance six days in a row – and keeping in mind the Way won’t always be as flat as my country – some groundwork might be required.
-Oh, and did I mention the 8-10kg you are carrying on your back?
+Hiking 20k without a plan on a random day should be doable.
+Covering that distance six days in a row – and keeping in mind your path won’t always be as flat as my country – some groundwork might be required.
+Oh, and did I mention the 8-10kg you’re carrying on your back?

-You will be carrying weight on your back.
+You’ll be carrying weight on your back.
 All the time.
 Every.
 Single.
 Day.
 Anticipating on this is like giving yourself a little prezzy on the road.
 You could start practicing by doing your training walks with a backpack.
-If you like, you could also add some strength exercises to your work-out schedule.
-As the Internet offers a plethora of exercise programs, you can pick a different one each time!
+If you like, you could add some strength exercises to your work-out schedule.
+As the Internet offers a plethora of exercises, you can pick different ones each time!

 The Netherlands is flat, really flat.
 Some parts of France and Spain aren’t.
 Good to know.
 Good to prepare yourself for.
 If your environment lacks hills like mine, include some training on stairs or steps.
-Don’t forget that backpack ; )
+Oh, and don’t forget that backpack ; )

-Make sure you incorporate some stretching before and after your exercise routine to prevent injury.
+Make sure you incorporate some stretching before and after your exercise routine to stay lean and prevent injury.
 In my opinion, anyone would benefit from taking regular yoga classes.
-Yoga does not only build strength and increase flexibility, it will teach you to listen and communicate with your body.
-Not a luxury, when walking on your own for a few months.
+Yoga does not only build strength and increase flexibility, it’ll also encourage you to listen to and communicate with your body.
+A super handy skill to carry along, when walking on your own for a long period of time.

-In order to get good as something, you have to repeat it, over and over again.
-So take that backpack, walk and do it often.
+In order to get good as something, you have to repeat it.
+Over and over again.
+So take that backpack, go out for a walk and do it often.
 Especially in the final twelve weeks leading up to your journey, make sure you walk as much and as far as you can, backpack included.

-This routine will hopefully guide me through the initial preparations until December.
-Since that month marks the beginning of the final three months before my departure, I will then increase my training and give you an update.
-Remember, start small and increase the amount and intensity of your training gradually (you don’t want to get injured).
-Also keep in mind that it is easier to be active when it suits your daily routine and it is making you smile!
-I would love to hear what you do to get your body ready for the Camino, another pilgrimage or a long distance hike, so do leave a message in the comment section below.
+Last tip: Start small and increase the amount and intensity of your training gradually (you want to prevent getting injured, remember).
+Also keep in mind that it’s easier to be active when it fits your daily routine and makes you smile!
+I’d love to hear if this is helpful getting yourself ready for your pilgrimage or long distance hike, so do leave a message in the comment section below!
+Happy training!